-St. Paul’s Cathedral and Westminster Abbey have a hefty price-tag for entry, but for those who are traveling on a budget, it is worth noting that both churches hold services on weekday evenings and throughout the day on Sundays that are free for the public to attend.
+St. Paul’s Cathedral and Westminster Abbey have a hefty price-tag for entry, but both churches hold services on weekday evenings and throughout the day on Sundays that are free for the public to attend.

 You could also access Westminster Abbey for free as a tourist with any of the tourist discount passes, which we detail below.